MrAlaux/Nugget-Doom/README.md

   - _Use_ to reset the camera to the player's POV
   - _Fire_ to lock onto and let go of a sentient thing's POV
   - _Previous/Next Weapon_ to adjust the camera's movement speed
-  - Rapid _Strafe On_ double-press to center the camera vertically
+  - Quick _Strafe On_ double-press to center the camera vertically
 - **_Chasecam_** [i.b.
 ZDoom]
 - **Slow Motion** button
 - **Zoom** button